project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 * Transition - Selection through dimensionality reduction
 * Wrangle - Feature Engineering through variable transformation
 * FeatureCatalog - Feature cataloging through label optimisation
-* Model - Model capture once the algorithm is trained and optimised
+* ModelsBuilder - Model predict once the algorithm is trained and optimised

 The diagram illustrates a typical workflow for stakeholders and data science teams looking to implement business objectives.
 Highlighted within the diagram are where the capability components